-Use this when you want to study but feel stuck at the starting line.
-You’ll name the block quickly, then pick one focused sprint to move forward.
+Use this when you are procrastinating, staring at the task, and still cannot begin.
+You will name the block quickly, then pick one focused sprint to move forward.

 Quick summary